joltify-finance/documents/joltify-testnet/bridge.md

-# Bridge
+# Cross-Chain Bridge

 A bridging function in the context of cryptocurrency and decentralized finance (DeFi) refers to a mechanism that allows for the transfer of assets or data between different blockchain networks.
 This function is crucial because each blockchain operates independently, with its own protocols and ledger.

-The Joltify bridging function is a specialized feature designed for transferring assets between the Joltify chain (cosmos-based chain) and various  EVM-compatible blockchains (e.g., Ethereum and BNB Chain).&#x20;
+The Joltify bridging function is a specialized feature designed for transferring assets between the Joltify chain (cosmos-based chain) and various EVM-compatible blockchains (e.g., Ethereum and BNB Chain).

 ## Setup